 As part of this, children have daily phonics sessions in small groups where they participate in speaking, listening and spelling activities that are matched to their phonics phase and developing needs.
 The teachers draw upon observations and continuous assessment to ensure children are stretched and challenged and to identify children who may need additional support.
 Children work through the different phases, learning and developing their phonics sounds and knowledge.

-The table below is a summary based on the Letters and Sounds guidance.
+The table below is a summary based on the progression:

 Phonic Knowledge and Skills